QuarkChain/goquarkchain/README.md

 ```bash
 ./cluster --cluster_config $CLUSTER_CONFIG_FILE --bootnodes $BOOTSTRAP_ENODE
 ```
-NOTE using `BOOT_NODES` field of `P2P` section in cluster config file will have the same effect as `--bootnodes` flag.
+NOTE the `BOOT_NODES` field of `P2P` section in cluster config file has same effect and can be overridden by `--bootnodes` flag.

 ## Monitoring Clusters
 Use the [stats tool](cmd/stats) in the repo to monitor the status of a cluster.
 It queries the given cluster through